Kertha Gosa Pavilion: Paintings

+Style and themes of painting

 The ceiling of Kertha Gosa is painted in a traditional Balinese style that resembles wayang (puppet theatre).
-Paintings in the wayang style are related closely to shadow theatre art, and have been faithfully preserved to reflect Bali's Hindu-Javanese heritage in its traditional iconography and content.
+Paintings in the wayang style are related closely to shadow theatre art and have been faithfully preserved to reflect Bali's Hindu-Javanese heritage in its traditional iconography and content.
 Iconography was to represent living things through pictures and shadows because it was prohibited to represent any living entity.

+The upper panels depict scenes from a section of the Hindu epic Mahabharata, called Bhima Swarga story.
+Some of the lower panels show scenes from the Tantri narrative; others illustrate the story of the bird-god Garuda in his quest for the water of immortality.
+Other lower panels show the earthquake calendar, with scenes predicting the portents of earthquakes (Palindon).

+It is not known whether the Bhima Swarga was painted at the time Kertha Gosa was built.
+The earliest, and only, record of paintings at Kertha Gosa dates from 1842 and is written in a lontara (a book that holds prayers, the history of Bali, and epics).
+Also it is not known whether the paintings were a permanent feature of the pavilion or if they were a temporary decoration for a celebration.

 Types of characters

 All of the characters in the story of Bhima Swarga have a symbolic meaning relating to color and whether the characters are kasar or halus.
 Kasar characters, like the demons, are rough and coarse.
 They have big eyes, noses, and mouths.
 The hand positioning of the kasar characters is upward.

 Halus characters, in contrast, are refined and flowing, recognized by delicate hands and fingers.
 They have small eyes, noses, mouths with thin lips and uniform teeth, and almost no facial hair.
 Their heads and faces are pointed downward.
 Bhima, his siblings, and Kunti are all halus characters.
 One of Bhima's most important features, assigned only to him, is his right thumb which ends in a long curved nail as his weapon; this is a magical implication.

 The angle of the head and body attitude of the characters are also important.
-For example, human heads and bodies are always in a straight-on position, but kasal characters are represented with eyes and nose at an angle.
+For example, human heads and bodies are always in a straight-on position, but kasal characters are represented with eyes and noses at an angle.